fabian-kostadinov/fabian-kostadinov.github.io/_posts/2015-04-01-cointegration-and-the-role-of-the-intercept.md

 <code>Price A<sub>i</sub> = intercept + hedgeRatio * Price B<sub>i</sub> + Error<sub>i</sub></code>

 We forced the _intercept_ to be 0.
 Therefore, _Price A_ is a linear combination of _Price B_  - hence the _hedgeRatio_ (or _beta_) plus an error term (the residual).
-The sum of the residuals is necessariyl 0 in an OLS regression.
+The sum of the residuals is necessarily 0 in an OLS regression.
 Therefore, the residual plot is centered around the 0 line.
 Furthermore, there is only a single hedge ratio value for all observations.
 Stock B constantly slightly outperforms stock A over the years, and hence the residuals have the observed bias.

 Let's introduce a non-zero intercept.
 {% highlight R %}